prometheus-operator/prometheus-operator/Documentation/proposals/202405-docs-restructuring.md

 # Audience

-- Developers who rely on Prometheus Operator to facilitate the deployment, management and monitoring of Prometheus instances in their environment.
+- Developers who want to configure monitoring for their applications.
 - Developers who want to set up alerts for their application.
-- Administrators who want to monitor Prometheus and Alertmanager instances using Kubernetes tools.
+- Platform engineers who want to monitor Prometheus and Alertmanager instances and manage the infrastructure.
 - Maintainers who are responsible for optimizing Prometheus Operator.
 - Contributors who want to engage and want to contribute effectively to the project.